virajyadav/Fire-detection-using-tensorflow/README.md

-# How To Train an Object Detection Classifier for fire Using TensorFlow (GPU) on Windows 10
+# How To Train an Object Detection Classifier for fire Using TensorFlow (GPU)

 ## Introduction